-Echoing our conclusion in the previous quarter, the BoC's stance on the overnight rate likely heading lower in 2020 is positive for the REIT in that borrowing rates are likely to remain favourable for the foreseeable future.
-Management maintains our view that overall real estate fundamentals will continue to be solid as Canada remains a strong and stable economy, and a safe-haven for global capital.
+The BoC's outlook on the overnight rate likely heading lower in 2020 is net positive for the REIT in that borrowing rates are likely to remain favourable for the foreseeable future.
+Management maintains our view that overall real estate fundamentals will continue to be solid as Canada remains a strong and stable economy, and our exposure to Federal Government and credit-rated tenants will help insulate occupancy levels from potential recessionary forces.